 Entry into the MSW Program does not require a bachelor's degree in Social Work, but courses in Psychology, Biology, Economics, and Political Science are strongly recommended.
 Transfer students may have up to twelve semester hours of graduate credit with grades of B or better transferred from another CSWE-accredited MSW program.

 The MSW program offers full-time and part-time (3 or 4 year option) study and an Advanced Standing Program for students with a BSW awarded in the prior 5 years.
-Eligible MSW students have $10,000 stipends available during their final year of study.
+Students who are pursuing integrated healthcare training may be eligible for a $10,000 stipends available during their final year of study.
 Classes are taught at both the WCU main campus in Cullowhee and in Asheville at the WCU Biltmore Park instructional site.
 For details, please see the sample schedule.

 The MSW Program at Western Carolina University is accredited by the Council on Social Work Education (CSWE).
 For additional information please refer to the MSW STUDENT MANUAL